-Make ragger toys for our puppies and dogs or use your handicraft skills to fashion cheerful bunting from scrap material, for events and for sale.
-You may even wish to make a deaf-friendly face mask.
-Check out what Stella, Sarah and Carol have been up to below for inspiration!
+Make snuffle mats and ragger toys for our puppies and dogs.
+They love them!
+Or perhaps use your handicraft skills to fashion cheerful bunting from scrap material (for events and for sale).
+Unsure what to do?
+Check out what our clever crafters have been up to below for inspiration...

 Did you know that when our 8 week old puppies go off to their new homes to be trained by a volunteer puppy trainer, they take a suitcase (poetic licence, it's a nice box!) with them with everything they need to get started like a lead, a whistle, toys and things to chew on.

 Inside each 'suitcase' is also a lovingly made ragger.
 Our puppies love them!
 Miniature Poodle puppy Nancy - pictured on the far right - would just like to say that they need to be made to a high standard, with clean new fleece material please.

 If you would like to make one or some for future Hearing Dogs puppies to play with, the tutorial below will show you how to make the type of raggers our pups like best.